PSAN1987/i2c_sample-code/README.md

-- I2C code for Raspberry Pie4 with C language
+- I2C sample code for Raspberry Pie4 with C language
 - It can show user option menue " All regsiter read ", " One register write " and " One register read ".
 - Using WiringPi library so need to install when you use it
 Ex: